 13 For the promise, that he should be the heir of the world, was not to Abraham, or to his seed, through the law, but through the righteousness of faith.

-So, we see that the law given to Israel is not the covenant God promised Abraham He would establish.
+The law given to Israel is not the same covenant God promised Abraham that He would establish with his seed.
 The covenant God promised Abraham was one in which faith in God would be counted as righteousness.

 Romans 2:28-29